bluz71/bluz71.github.io/_posts/2018-01-02-mock-axios-in-react-jest_enzyme-tests.md

 Axios Mock
 ==========

-Since we do not want to speak to a back-end API in our tests we need to mock Axios.
+Since we do not want to speak to a back-end API in our tests, we need to mock Axios.
 This is best done by creating an `axios.js` file in a top-level `__mocks__` directory as follows: